 Stock Gifts and Planned Giving

-Beyond basic membership, here are some more ways you can help extend the National Association of Railroad Passenger's mission of working for a modern, customer-focused national passenger train network that provides a travel choice Americans want.
+Beyond basic membership, here are some more ways you can help extend the Rail Passengers Association's mission of working for a modern, customer-focused national passenger train network that provides a travel choice Americans want.

 Stock & IRA

 Gifts of Stock or from an IRA: a gift of stock or a gift from an individual retirement account (IRA) is an easy way of making a contribution that can have tax advantages for you, providing you with significant tax savings by avoiding capital gains on appreciated securities.
-Find out more about donating stock, or how to contribute from your IRA by contacting the NARP office at (202) 408 8362 or emailing firstname.lastname@example.org.
+Find out more about donating stock, or how to contribute from your IRA by contacting the RPA office at (202) 408 8362 or by e-mailing email@example.com.

 Your Will & Planned Giving

-Exercise Your “Will” Power…include NARP in your planned giving.
-You can help support work for passenger trains by naming the National Association of Railroad Passengers in your will.
-Bequests enable friends of NARP to underwrite the organization’s future work.
-Find out more about how to include NARP in your will by contacting the NARP office at (202) 408 8362 or emailing email@example.com.
+Exercise Your “Will” Power…include RPA/NARP in your planned giving.
+You can help support work for passenger trains by naming the Rail Passengers Assocaition /National Association of Railroad Passengers in your will.
+Bequests enable friends of RPA/NARP to underwrite the organization’s future work.
+Find out more about how to include NARP in your will by contacting the RPA office at (202) 408 8362 or by e-mailing firstname.lastname@example.org.

 Advantages and Tax Benefits of a Stock Gift

-If you are planning to make a relatively substantial donation this year to NARP, look through your portfolio before you write a check.
+If you are planning to make a relatively substantial donation this year to RPA, look through your portfolio before you write a check.

 Since you will be making a donation to a qualified charitable organization and donations may be deducted on your federal income tax return as an itemized deduction, you should consider donating appreciated stock from your investment portfolio instead of cash.
 This works best for folks whose marginal tax bracket is 15 percent or higher and who claim itemized deductions.